-CPC isn’t similar to a bid; a bid is the maximum value advertisers are willing to pay in the auction.
-In a real-time auction, the winner of the auction pays the value of the second-highest bid plus $0.01. consider the example below;
+A lower CPC implies a lower Amazon ACoS, and it infers lower ad impressions, clicks, and sales volume.
+However, that may not always be the case as CPC is not similar to a bid.
+A bid is the maximum value advertisers are willing to pay in the auction.
+In a real-time auction, the winner pays the value of the second-highest offer plus $0.01.

 So, what influences CPC change?

-How to optimize CPC:
+How to Optimize CPC

 - Funds should be directed away from high to low Amazon ACoS keywords.

-Conversion Rate (CVR)
+3. Conversion Rate (CVR)

-Calculation of CVR is done as Orders per Clicks and is highly dependent on the Product Detail Page (PDP) than any other Amazon PPC software metric.
+CVR goes up when Amazon ACoS comes down.
+Calculation of CVR is done as orders per click and is highly dependent on the Product Detail Page (PDP) than any other Amazon PPC software metric.
 By clicking the ad, shoppers confirm that your ad corresponds to their search inquiry.
 After that, your PDP will have to win over the shopper to buy your product.
 The aim should always be to increase the CVR.
-This can be broken down into internal and external factors also:
+Reference the chart below for more information.

-- Ensure you optimize your product page
+- Optimize your product page

 - Increase your bids on high CVR keywords

 - Reduce your bids on low CVR keywords

 DataHawk offers an excellent Amazon PPC software that enables the visualization and captures how these metrics affect your ACoS.